Best Red Light Therapy Masks for Skin in 2026: Anti-Aging LED Face Masks Reviewed

 Q: Are red light therapy masks safe for all skin types?

 A: FDA-cleared devices are generally safe for all skin types when used as directed.
-However, consult a dermatologist if you have photosensitive conditions, are pregnant, or take photosensitizing medications.
+If you have photosensitive conditions, are pregnant, or take medications that increase light sensitivity, check with a dermatologist before starting.

 Q: How often should you use a red light therapy mask?

-A: Most protocols recommend 3-5 sessions per week, 8-12 minutes per session.
-Start with fewer sessions and gradually increase based on skin tolerance and response.
+A: Most protocols are 3-5 sessions per week, 8-12 minutes per session depending on the device.
+Start with fewer sessions and increase based on how your skin responds.
+More sessions don't speed up results past a certain point.

 Final Verdict